 $12.97 – $24.97

 Chambourcin Grape is one of the world’s most popular French-American varieties.
 This variety thrives in the midwest and eastern states of the US.
 It has excellent mildew disease resistance which makes it great for humid areas.
 It breaks bud late for those late frost\freeze micro-climates.
 Chambourcin Grape goes well with hearty main dishes like seared steak or pasta with red sauce.
-Due to state restrictions, we cannot ship this item to New York or Idaho.
+Due to state restrictions, we cannot ship this item to Arizona, Idaho, Nevada or New York.

 - Scientific Name: Vitis ‘Chambourcin’